IeAT-ASPIDE/Event-Detection-Engine/README.md

 These types of anomalies are fairly common in complex systems.

 Contextual anomalies are extremely interesting in the case of complex systems.
-These types of anomalies happen when a certain constellation of feature values is encountered.
+These types of anomalies happen when a certain constellation of feature values are encountered.
 In isolation these values are not anomalous but when viewed in context they represent an anomaly.
 These type of anomalies represent application bottlenecks, imminent hardware failure or software miss-configuration.
 The last major type of anomaly which are relevant are temporal or sometimes sequential anomalies where a certain event takes place out of order or at the incorrect time.
 These types of anomalies are very